Callum Ilott survives contact and spins to finish fifth in chaotic IndyCar season finale at Laguna Seca

 “From there it was, it was a tough one to drive,” Ilott said.
 “It just, it was all over the place with the rear.
 So that kind of made the last stint a pain in the ass and I lost the lead because of that.
 Yeah, it’s a crazy race.
 So I can’t say that it’s too bad compared to some, so I’ll take it.”

-Once Romain Grosjean and Pato O’Ward pitted under the race’s final caution period, Ilott moved into third place behind eventual race winner Scott Dixon and Scott McLaughlin.
+Once Romain Grosjean and Pato O’Ward pitted under the race’s final Caution period, Ilott moved into third place behind eventual race winner Scott Dixon and Scott McLaughlin.
 After the restart, Ilott had to save fuel with a damaged car until the end of the race, barely making it across the finish line before running out of fuel on the cool down lap.

 Ilott ended the season with a pair of fifths and a ninth at Texas Motor Speedway back in March.
 The fifth on Sunday put Ilott 16th in IndyCar points, just one point ahead of David Malukas.
 But Ilott wants to look at what can help the teams’ performance ahead of an anticipated return to the JHR squad.

-“I think we definitely need to improve the one lap pace,” Ilott said.
+“I think we definitely need to improve the one-lap pace,” Ilott said.
 “That’s going to be massive for us if we can do that.
 I think pit stops for the team is a big area because this race day we’re good.
 I mean, we did a lot of them, but we needed to work on that the other weekends.
 And being able to kind of put all of that together and slowly work on everything else, I think the results will come.”

 Join the discussion below in the Speedcafe.com comments section